 One unique feature of his outdoor program was that the boys elected their own leaders, a Chief, a Second Chief, a Keeper of the Tally and a keeper of the wampum.
 This was the beginning of his Woodcraft Indians, which later became the Woodcraft League of America.
 Seton wrote a series of articles for Ladies Home Journal in 1902 that were later compiled and published as the Birch Bark Roll and the Book of Woodcraft.
 At the urging of his friend Rudyard Kipling, Seton published Two Little Savages as a novel, rather than a dictionary of Woodcraft.

-Seton established a program he called “brownies” in 1921 for age 6 through 11 girls and boys, based on his earlier book Woodland Tales that served as the origin of the Brownies in the Girl Scouts of America.
+Seton established a program he called “Brownies” in 1921 for age 6 through 11 girls and boys, based on his earlier book Woodland Tales that served as the origin of the Brownies in the Girl Scouts of the USA..